 Senators Bob Casey (D-PA) and Pat Toomey (R-PA) published a report exposing this situation because these facilities are “indistinguishable” from participants in the program.
 "When a family makes the hard decision to seek nursing home services for a loved one, they deserve to know if a facility under consideration suffers from systemic shortcomings," Sen. Toomey stated.

 Despite these findings, the industry continues to claim they are providing good care, and getting better.
 They want to reduce oversight.
 CMA and LTCCC published a “fact vs. fiction” report on those claims, and a page to access data on numerous performance metrics.

 The Center for Medicare and Medicaid Services (CMS) has updated its list of Special Focus Facilities and candidates for this designation.
 These are facilities receiving federal funds, with a history of poor survey results and repeated deficiencies.
 Advocates can search this list when searching for a nursing facility.

 AARP has published an article with questions to ask everyone involved in making decisions about whether to provide care in the home if loved ones need long-term care.

 Justice In Aging has a 1-page fact sheet about Medicaid-funded HCBS (Home & Community Based Services).

 Consumer Voice has tips for choosing a nursing facility.

--Questions to ask when choosing a nursing facility, from a consumer’s and an advocate’s perspectives here.
+Questions to ask when choosing a nursing facility, from a consumer’s and an advocate’s perspectives here.

 Tips on spotting a poor nursing home here.
-HOWEVER – a word about the article’s link to “Best Nursing Homes 2014” at US News – this links to the 2022/23 information, but the ranking is based partly on SELF-REPORTING OF THE NURSING FACILITIES and should be taken with that caution in mind.
+HOWEVER – a word about the article’s link to “Best Nursing Homes 2014” at US News – this links to the current year's information, but the ranking is based partly on SELF-REPORTING OF THE NURSING FACILITIES and should be taken with that caution in mind.